venkys-io/Code-Blogs/TriesAutoCompleteString.md

     - Tries are employed in networking for the efficient storage and retrieval of IP addresses in routing tables.
 This ensures fast lookup of routes based on IP prefixes.
 5. **Network Routing Protocols:**
     - Trie structures are used in network protocols like OSPF (Open Shortest Path First) and BGP (Border Gateway Protocol) for efficient route information storage and retrieval.

+## Test Cases

+Test Case 1:

+Input:
+search seek seaked soak settle sea setting

+Output:
+search seek seaked setting

+Explanation:
+The user is prompted to enter a list of strings.
+The input strings are "search seek seaked soak settle sea setting".
+The program matches strings in the Trie with the prefix "ab".
+No strings match the prefix "ab", so "No strings matched" is printed.
+The program then prints all strings in the Trie that can be formed by extending the prefix "".
+The matched strings are "search", "seek", "seaked", and "setting".

+Test Case 2:

+Input:
+hello hell help helper hold

+Output:
+help helper

+Explanation:
+The user is prompted to enter a list of strings.
+The input strings are "hello hell help helper hold".
+The program matches strings in the Trie with the prefix "help".
+No strings match the prefix "help", so "No strings matched" is printed.
+The program then prints all strings in the Trie that can be formed by extending the prefix "help".
+The matched strings are "help" and "helper".